Advertisement

 Who is the Best Bowler in India of All Time?

 Anil Kumble is the best bowler in India of all time.
-He was known as “Jumbo” for his fast spin deliveries, which were not an easy one to read by the batsmen around the world.
+He was known as “Jumbo” for his fast spin deliveries, which were not easy one to read by the batsmen around the world.
 He has been one of the greatest players in the world of cricket, where he has played 401 international matches in both Test and ODI formats and has taken 953 wickets, which is one of the highest wicket-takers of all time.
 He has taken over 600 wickets in test format alone, which shows his wicket-taking abilities and bowling skills.
 He has a record under his name where he took all 10 wickets in a single innings of a test match.
 He is the best bowler in India and, in fact, in the world for his exceptional contribution to the world of cricket with wonderful performances.

 Advertisement